2014 Elk River chemical spill: Previous chemical accidents

 Freedom Industries' release of crude MCHM into the Elk River was the third major chemical accident to occur in the Kanawha Valley in five years.
-In 2008, an explosion and fire occurred at a Bayer CropScience facility in Institute, killing two employees.
+In 2008, there was an explosion and fire at a Bayer CropScience facility in Institute, killing two employees.
 In 2010, toxic gas was released at the DuPont facility in Belle.
 Following these incidents, a team of expert officials from the U.S. Chemical Safety and Hazard Investigation Board (CSB) conducted investigations and contacted West Virginia state authorities in 2011 to establish a program to prevent chemical accidents and releases throughout the Kanawha River valley, known as "Chemical Valley" for its history of chemical processing, production, and resulting pollution.
 The CSB recommended that the safety program be headed by Dr. Rahul Gupta, the executive director for the Kanawha-Charleston Health Department.
 The West Virginia Legislature and West Virginia state government did not execute the CSB's recommendations.